nathanwangly/nathanwangly.github.io/about.md

 <b>Hi, I'm Nathan 👋</b>

-I'm currently a Strategy Manager at Canva, working on improving our product experiences and growing the business.
+I'm currently a Strategy Manager at Canva, working across many ways to improve our product experiences and grow the overall business.

-With a background in behavioural science, I have a strong interest in helping organisations apply psychological insights to people-related challenges.
+With a background in behavioural science, I have a strong interest in helping organisations apply psychological insights to solve all kinds of people-related challenges.

 Previously, I led the early development of two online postgraduate programs at UNSW (one in Business Psychology, another in Climate Risk).
 Before that, I led the Customer Decision Science team at ANZ—with the goal of improving financial decision making and outcomes for consumers.